copenlu/academic-kickstart/content/people/johannes/index.md

 role = "Postdoc"

 # Short bio (displayed in user profile at end of posts)
-bio = "Johannes is a tenure-track assistant professor at Aalborg University Copenhagen, prior to which he was a postdoc in CopeNLU from 2017 to 2020, researching multi-lingual and multi-task learning."
+bio = "Johannes is an associate professor at Aalborg University Copenhagen.
+He was a postdoc in CopeNLU from 2017 to 2020, researching multi-lingual and multi-task learning."

 # External website link
 external_link = "http://bjerva.github.io/"